Credit Hours: 3

 Learning Objective: Techniques associated with matrix theory and vector space arguments.

 Basic vector space theory; linear transformations; topics in matrix theory such as QR and LU factorization, eigenvalues, and quadratic forms.
-MA511 Summer 18 Syllabus
+SU2019 MA511 Syllabus

 Topics Covered: Linear spaces; linear systems; matrices; Gauss elimination; LU and PLU factorization; linear transformations; orthogonality; QR factorization; inner products, least squares and projections; determinants; eigenvalues and eigenvectors; condition number and ill conditioning; spectral theorems; quadratic forms, singular value decomposition and pseudo inverse of a matrix; linear systems of differential equations.